Soledad Brothers

-The Soledad Brothers were three inmates charged with the murder of a prison guard, John Vincent Mills, at California's Soledad State Prison on January 16, 1970.
+The Soledad Brothers were three African-American inmates charged with the murder of a prison guard, John Vincent Mills, at California's Soledad State Prison on January 16, 1970.
 George Jackson, Fleeta Drumgo, and John Clutchette were alleged to have murdered Mills in retaliation for the shooting deaths by another prison guard, Opie G. Miller, of three black inmates during a fight in the exercise yard on January 13.
 The killing of Mills occurred 30 minutes after Soledad prisoners learned that Miller had been cleared of wrongdoing by a grand jury.

 The Soledad Brothers case became a leftist cause célèbre.
-Jackson was shot and killed during an attempt to escape from San Quentin State Prison in 1971 and never stood trial for Mills' murder.
-Drumgo and Clutchette were acquitted by a jury in March 1972.
+A defense committee was organized on the three men's behalf, publicizing them as political prisoners.
+In August 1971, Jackson was shot and killed during an escape attempt from San Quentin State Prison.
+In March 1972, Drumgo and Clutchette were acquitted by a jury of Mills' murder.

 Soledad State Prison

 In 1966, George Jackson met and befriended W. L. Nolen in San Quentin State Prison, where the pair co-founded the Marxist-Leninist Black Guerrilla Family (BGF).
 Later, the two men were transferred, along with Drumgo and Clutchette, to the Soledad Correctional Training Facility and housed in the "O" Wing, which was the maximum-security section reserved for the most difficult prisoners, and referred to by prison authorities as the "Adjustment Center".
 According to Jackson, in the "O" Wing:

 The strongest hold out no more than a couple of weeks.
 It destroys the logical processes of the mind, a man's thoughts become completely disorganized.
 The noise, madness streaming from every throat, frustrated sounds from the bars, metallic sounds from the walls, the steel trays, the iron beds bolted to the wall, the hollow sounds from a cast-iron sink or toilet.
 The smells, the human waste thrown at us, unwashed bodies, the rotten food.
 When a white con leaves here he's ruined for life.
 No black leaves Max Row walking.
 Either he leaves on the meat wagon or he leaves crawling licking at the pig's feet.

 In Jackson's letters from Soledad, he characterizes the attitude of the correctional officers toward the convicts as both defensive and hostile, apparently out of pure malevolence.
 His account of life at the prison would later be used to build support for the Soledad Brothers Defense Committee.